 I fell in love with Ambleside; it’s a dream.
 It is a peaceful place to visit, with so much to offer children and adults.
 We love that you can park up here and explore on foot for the day or make it your base for an unforgettable family trip exploring the Lake District.

 You’re not far from Windermere and The World of Beatrix Potter™ if you are looking for that little bit of childhood magic.
 This is great for the entire family as the attraction features Beatrix Potter’s stories while recreating the magical Lake District countryside.
-In addition, a Beatrix Potter locations guide is available on Visit Cumbria for those who want even more adventure and to learn about her fascinating life.

 York, Yorkshire

-We visit York at least every Christmas!
+We visit York at least once every Christmas!
 It’s a magical place that will never lose its charm and wonder.
-We had to include York as it is an effortless city to stay with children, even very young children.
+We had to include York as it is an effortless city to stay with children, even young children.
 York Old Town is very walkable; all the main attractions are within the city walls, so it’s easy to navigate.

 There are plenty of shops to admire.
 But, of course, you have to check out the shambles, one of York’s most famous landmarks and one of the best-preserved medieval shopping streets in Europe.
 It is packed with fascinating history, architecture and culture, and the city’s narrow cobblestone streets and alleys are fun for little ones to explore.
 You’ll get Diagon Alley vibes here, and there are Harry Potter-themed shops galore.
 There are also plenty of cafes and restaurants to stop and recharge.
-Jorvik Viking Centre is great to visit with children as well as York Minster and York Chocolate Story.

 There are many great places to stay in York, but we loved staying at The Grand.
 The staff were friendly, it’s located close to the centre and offers spacious, comfortable rooms.
-The quality of food in the Rise restaurant is excellent, too.
+The quality of food in the restaurant is excellent, too.

 Ullswater, The Lake District